Cool-fire/Snipps/README.md

 Take the picture of the section that interest's you and let Snipps turn it into a snippet so that you can read your favourite parts in your mobile leaving the hassle of carrying books wherever you go.

-Features:

--Inbuilt barcode scanner to scan ISBN number of your book.
--Draw and highlight your favourite parts of the snippet.
--Inbuilt OCR to recognize the text and to share.
--Lots of different colours included for highlighting.
--Notes so that you won't forget anything.